Want to heat your pico de gallo? Read this article before you do.

 Can You Heat up Pico de Gallo?

 Your pico de gallo shouldn’t be outside of the refrigerator for more than 2 hours.
 Bacteria will grow in temperatures between 40 °F to 140 °F (4 °C to 60 °C) (source: USDA).
-So if you want to heat your pico de gallo, do it not longer than 2 hours after you took it out of the fridge.
+So if you want to heat it, do it no longer than 2 hours after you take it out of the fridge.

-Speaking of tomatoes being watery, if you heat your pico de gallo, this might make the tomatoes sweat and therefore release water.
+Speaking of tomatoes being watery, if you heat your fresh pico de gallo, this might make the tomatoes sweat and therefore release the water content.
 This can cause changes in the texture of your pico de gallo and make it more watery.

-Heating can also change the taste of the pico de gallo because you are technically slightly cooking the pico de gallo which is originally meant to be served fresh.
+Heating can also change the taste of the pico de gallo because you are technically slightly cooking it which is originally meant to be served fresh.

 Ways of Cooking Pico de Gallo

 If you decide to cook pico de gallo, you can cook it in many different ways according to your preference.
-But it will no longer taste like the original pico de gallo.
+But it will no longer taste like the original.
 In fact, it can now be called salsa.

 If you add ingredients to pico de gallo and cook it, it will also become a different dish.
-But leftovers, even fresh one, can be used as a side to grilled meat, fish, vegetables, burger, guacamole, and even scrambles eggs or omelets.
+But leftover pico de gallo, even fresh ones, can be used as a side to grilled meat, fish, vegetables, burger, guacamole, and even scrambles eggs or omelets.

-Heating pico de gallo will alter its texture and flavor.
+Heating pico de gallo will alter its texture and bright flavor.
 Cooking it will change them all the more.
-If you want to preserve the taste and texture of your pico de gallo or get them to be the closest they can be, refrigerate your pico de gallo if you’re not serving it.
+If you want to preserve the taste and texture of it or get them to be the closest it can be, refrigerate it if you’re not serving it.

-Pico de gallo is one of the most versatile dishes.
-You can eat it alone, serve it as a side dish, add ingredients to make a new dish, and of course, use it as a dip or sauce.
+Pico de gallo is one of the most versatile Mexican dishes.
+You can eat it alone, serve it as a classic side dish, add ingredients to make a new delicious dish, and of course, use it as a dip or fresh sauce.

 At the end of the day, you can eat it or serve it any way you want, but we recommend making sure you are preparing it safely.
 We hope you found this helpful!